scuzzydude/asimov/asimov.md

 I'm guessing by your question you are a child of the late eighties or nineties.
 It's understandable that your worldview is shaped by the media of that time.
 The internet hadn't been fully commercialized, so television and the movies were the primary medium for marketing.
 Both are broadcast mediums and thus they needed a symbol that could reach into the souls of the greatest number of children and the pocketbooks of their parents.
 Michael Jordan was an almost ideal choice, as he was charismatic, flashy and was a great basketball player.
 Of course, you wanted to *Be Like Mike*.

 Today, we live in a better world.
 The internet has made targeted marketing possible.
 Google James Harden's stats once in your life, and you'll be forever followed across the internet with Taco Bell and Beats Headphones ads.
-If you google insurance rates, Chris Paul will haunt you like Bruce Willis.
+If you Google insurance rates, Chris Paul will haunt you like Bruce Willis.
 In the 21^st^ century, children can be whomever they want to be, as long as whomever they want to be has a way to extract dollars from the pockets of their parents.
 This explains why they'll never be a "greater" basketball player than Michael Jordan.
 It's not about rings, it's about marketing impressions.
 Too bad for guys like Kobe and Steph Curry who are also great and got the rings to prove it.

 Let's not get off track.
 I was an adult in the nineties who could appreciate actual basketball, and while Mike was fun to watch, Hakeem was the genius.
 Hakeem Olajuwon innovated from the moment he stepped on the court, dominating both the NCAA and NBA.
 You start looking at Olajuwon's post ups and shakes, you're looking at Bonham level rhythms that are absolutely unguardable, played back in slow-motion, you see them as choreographed and perfectly executed.
 On defense, there's no comparison.
 Michael Jordan is a great defender for a guard, he's number three in career steals.
 You know who is number nine?
 Hakeem Olajuwon, the only center on the list.
-How many blocked shots Michael Jordan got?[^114] Mike was a thief; Hakeem was a stopper.
+How many blocked shots Michael Jordan got?[^115] Mike was a thief; Hakeem was a stopper.
 He played D the Houston way, any way that that got the job done, blocks, steals, or sometime just intimidation.
 The kind of intimidation that makes you want to go play baseball.

 Let's not bother with the statistics or the analysis of their competition or any of that.
 If we were talking about LeBron versus Michael, Michael versus Kareem or Russel or Wilt or Bird or Magic or Jerry or almost anybody else, we could talk until the end of time and never come to a consensus.
 Those guys were different ages and the rules changed and all that nonsense.